->''"Drink from me and live forever..."''

 * CallBack: Lestat once comments that all he needs to do to find Louis is to follow the trail of rat corpses. [[spoiler: When he finds Lestat at the end of the film, he follows a trail of dead rats into the house and up the stairs.]]

 * CurseThatCures: Twice, coupled with hints of EmergencyTransformation.
-Lestat offers Louis vampirism since it'll cure him of his illness (depression and despair in the film), and later Lestat tempts Louis that he can save Claudia the same way when she was dying of the plague.
+Lestat offers Louis vampirism since it'll cure him of his illness (depression and despair in the film), and later Lestat tempts Louis that he can save Claudia the same way when she is dying of the plague.

 * DramaticallyMissingThePoint: Daniel utterly fails to understand the main point that Louis was trying to get across to him when he asks if he can become a vampire.
-Louis had just spent the night detailing to him how much his un-life sucks, yet Daniel can only see how cool it is to live forever.
+Louis has just spent the night detailing to him how much his un-life sucks, yet Daniel can only see how cool it is to live forever.
 Louis flips out and leaves the interview when he hears that.

 * ElegantGothicLolita: Claudia, doomed to be forever seven or eight, dresses in the best couture that Victorian fashion can provide.